Hook

 }Transition hooks (before / after)

 For actions before or after a transition (e.g. validation, analytics), use stepper.lifecycle.onBeforeTransition(cb) and stepper.lifecycle.onAfterTransition(cb).
+Multiple callbacks are supported (e.g. one at the Stepper level, one per step); each call returns an unsubscribe function.
 They run on every next(), prev(), and goTo().
 Return false (or a promise that resolves to false) from onBeforeTransition to cancel the transition.

 The callback receives a TransitionContext with: from, to, metadata, statuses, direction ("next" | "prev" | "goTo"), fromIndex, toIndex.
 Use direction to branch (e.g. run logic only before "next" or "prev").